 \section{Feasibility Check Unit}

-Once the high-level actions are planned for the next $n{\tau}_{env}$ seconds by the high-level $Q$-learning planner Algorithm 1 based on the imaginary MDP $\mu_k^I$ at the transition epoch $k$, then a corresponding desired continuous-time reference trajectory for low-level control to track for the next $n{\tau}_{env}$ seconds is computed.
-To continuously monitor the feasibility of the generated desired reference trajectory for the next $n{\tau}_{env}$ seconds of the travel, which can be jeopardized due to the difference between the actual and imaginary MDPs, a feasibility check unit (FCU) module is utilized.
+Upon planning high-level actions for the next $n{\tau}_{env}$ seconds at the transition epoch $k$ by the high-level $Q$-learning planner based on the local MDP $\mu_k$, a desired continuous-time reference trajectory for low-level control to track is computed for the next $n{\tau}_{env}$ seconds.
+To continuously monitor the feasibility of the generated desired reference trajectory for the next $n{\tau}_{env}$ seconds of the travel, which can be jeopardized due to the change in environment, a feasibility check unit (FCU) module is utilized.
 If the FCU module infers that feasibility violation is imminent at any time in the next $n{\tau}_{env}$ seconds with a probability above a threshold, it triggers a re-planning request.
 Re-planning can be reactive to just get around infeasible areas and proactive by triggering the preview-based risk-averse $Q$-learning with new information to re-learn a new temporally risk-averse plan.

-Since the FCU module needs to consider both of continuous-time transitions (low-level controller outcome) of the AV and discrete-time stochastic transitions of the environment MDP $\cal M$, a hybrid automaton is used to formalize the characteristics of the FCU module.
+Since the FCU module needs to consider both continuous-time transitions (low-level controller outcome) of the AV and discrete-time stochastic transitions of the environment MDP $\cal M$, a hybrid automaton is used to formalize the characteristics of the FCU module.